pulumi/docs/quickstart/aws-hello-world.md

 ---
-title: Hello, World on AWS
+title: Hello World on AWS
 ---

-In this tutorial, we'll use Pulumi to create a serverless single-page app that uses a AWS Lambda to change the content that is served.
+In this tutorial, we'll use Pulumi to create a serverless app that serves static content, in addition to dynamic routes in AWS Lambda.
 We'll do this with 5 lines of JavaScript, a few lines of configuration, and whatever static content we wish to serve (in this case, a simple HTML page and a favicon).
+After seeing this in action, we'll build on these basic concepts to explore additional containers, serverless, and infrastructure tutorials.

 ## What we'll do

 - **Initialize** a new Pulumi project
-- **Define** our stack in JavaScript
+- **Define** our program in JavaScript
 - **Deploy** our stack to AWS
 - **Manage** our stack in the Pulumi dashboard
 - Tear it down